 Gold jewelry whether 10k, 14k, 18k or 24k is valuable.
 But what is the difference between 10k, 14k, 18k and 24k gold jewelry anywhere and what is really in a karat.
 Your gold jewelry has a purity level that is determined by the karat.
-So let’s take a closer look at what this means for your jewelry and how you can determine the best karat weight for your needs.
+Let’s take a closer look at what this means for your jewelry and how you can determine the best karat weight for your needs.

 Why Is Gold Jewelry So Popular